zeroluck/docs/sources/admin-guide/openid-connect/index.md

 # Overview
-[TOC]

-# OpenID Connect
-Since [Interop 4](http://www.gluu.co/.fm8t) the Gluu Server has one of the most comprehensive implementations of OpenID Connect.
-The current results from [IntereOp 5](http://www.gluu.co/.iwjk), while not final, also put the Gluu Server at the top of the list.

 [OpenID Connect](http://openid.net/connect) ("Connect") is a standard profile of OAuth2 which defines a protocol to enable a website or mobile application to send a person to a domain for authentication and required attributes (e.g. email address, first name, last name, etc.).
-Connect also provides some of the plumbing around authentication to automate how this happens.
+OpenID Connect also provides some of the plumbing around authentication to automate how this happens.
 If a person is visiting a website for the first time, the process that OpenID Connect defines is 100% bootstrapable by the website.
 This is really critical for Internet scalability.
 To visit someone's website, or to send someone an email, you do not need to get the system administrators involved.
-Connect provides the same type of scalable infrastructure, and promises to define a base level domain identification.
+Connect provides the same type of scalable infrastructure for authentication and authorization, and promises to define a base level domain identification.

-## New Jargon (taxonomy)
+## Jargon (taxonomy)

 If you are familiar with SAML, there are many parallels in OpenID Connect, but the jargon (or "taxonomy") is different.
 For example,